jianhua-naoc/difforb/docs/workflows/ephemeris-products-workflow.md

 This workflow starts from one fixed orbit for `85472 Xizezong`.
 It propagates the orbit once.
 It then uses the same propagated trajectory to make optical, vector, radar, element, and event products.

-The last section compares the optical output with JPL Horizons for one target and for a random set of numbered small bodies.
+The final stage compares the optical output with JPL Horizons for the same target and for a fixed sample of `100` numbered main-belt asteroids.

 ## Prerequisites